Digital Accessible Information System: Access to materials

 Since DAISY is often used by people with disabilities, many of the existing organizations which produce accessible versions of copyrighted content are moving to the DAISY standard, and slowly moving away from more traditional methods of distribution such as cassette tape.

 In the United States, Learning Ally, AMAC Accessibility, Bookshare, the Internet Archive and the National Library Service for the Blind and Print Disabled (NLS), among others, offer content to blind and visually impaired individuals.
 Learning Ally and Bookshare also allows access by those with dyslexia or other disabilities which impair the person's ability to read print.
 The NLS uses a library methodology, on the basis that the books are loaned (as they traditionally have been, on physical cassette), hence they are able to offer content free of charge, just as any public library can.
 Learning Ally and Bookshare both are subscription-based services.
 Bookshare membership is free to U.S. students due to funding from the U.S. Department of Education.

 Content from both the NLS and the Learning Ally organizations uses the DAISY Protected Digital Book (PDTB) encryption standard.
 The basic structure of the DAISY definition files remains the same, however, the audio itself, and in some cases certain information tags in the DAISY SMIL files, are encrypted and must be decrypted in order to be read/played back.
 The organization which offers the content provides a decryption key to the user, which can be installed into a DAISY player to allow decryption.
 As the encryption schemes are not part of the core DAISY standard, only players which specifically implement the necessary algorithms and key management will be able to access these titles.
 Bookshare utilizes its own digital rights management plan including fingerprinting each digital book with the identity of the downloading user.
 These actions are done to comply with law requiring copyrighted material to be distributed in a specialized format to prevent unauthorized individuals, such as those who do not have a qualifying disability, from accessing the materials.

 Playback and production

 DAISY books can be heard on standalone DAISY players, computers using DAISY playback software, mobile phones, and MP3 players (with limited navigation).
 DAISY books can be distributed on a CD/DVD, memory card or through the Internet.

-A computerized text DAISY book can be read using refreshable braille display or screen-reading software, printed as braille book on paper, converted to a talking book using synthesised voice or a human narration, and also printed on paper as large print book.
+A computerized text DAISY book can be read using refreshable braille display or screen-reading software, printed as braille book on paper, converted to a talking book using synthesized voice or a human narration, and also printed on paper as large print book.
 In addition, it can be read as large print text on computer screen.